bazelik-null/OpenE2E-CodebergMirror/README.md

 - **Perfect Forward Secrecy** - Past messages stay protected even if later keys are compromised
 - **Works Over Any Channel** - SMS, email, messengers, government platforms, and other public channels
 - **Local Storage** - All data stays on your device
-- **Encrypted Storage** - Messages and sessions are stored locally in an encrypted database [Work in progress]
+- **Encrypted Storage** - Messages and sessions are stored locally in an encrypted with AES-256-GCM database
 - **Chat-Like Interface** - A clean UI built with **Slint**  [Work in progress]
 - **Rust-Based** - Memory safe and blazingly fast